CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 Before the completion of a security concept, the additional measures identified in the risk analysis must be consolidated with the IT-Grundschutz measures.
 For all newly identified security measures, it must be checked whether they replace, supplement or impair the effectiveness of the existing measures.
 Subsequently, the results of the basic safety check must be completed and updated.

 A security concept is only effective if the measures provided for in it are also put into practice promptly.
-This must be planned and controlled.For this, it must be noted in which period of time the individual measures are to be implemented and which can be combined and implemented in a suitable combination.
+This must be planned and controlled.
+For this, it must be noted in which period of time the individual measures are to be implemented and which can be combined and implemented in a suitable combination.
 In addition, measures must be prioritized according to the urgency of implementation.
 The implementation planning should be recorded either in the security concept or in an attached implementation plan.
 This should include implementation order and responsibilities:

 * Priority setting (implementation order): All security measures should be prioritized according to importance and effectiveness.
 In principle, measures against particularly serious hazards should be given priority.
 This is especially important when there is little protection against these hazards.
 Can z.
 If, for financial reasons, not all measures are implemented immediately, the measures with the greatest impact should be implemented first.
 * The order of implementation should take into account possible interdependencies between measures.